vikas-0/GeekyHub/content/post/animate-svg-using-react-native-renanimated-2/index.md

   )
 }
 ```
-Here, I need some event or action to trigger the radius change.
-I'll use a button press. (withSpring is default provided animation which is not necessary to use but this looks cool 🤞)
+Here, I need an event or action to trigger the radius change.
+I'll use a button press. (`withSpring` is a provided animation that isn't required, but it looks cool 🤞.)

 ```react
 <Button mode="contained" onPress={() => {